This is your chance to own the beach house where Emily Thorne (aka Amanda Clarke) lived on the soapy nighttime drama “Revenge.”

 Sorry to disillusion you, but the sprawling exterior of Grayson Manor was created via CGI

 and doesn’t really sit next to Emily’s beach house:

 According to I Am Not a Stalker, the exterior was based on a real house in East Hampton.

 A reader named Jim tells me: “They just stretched it, moved the pool and added a few extras for TV.”
-He directed me to this image of what the real exterior looks like (below), and it does match the one I found above.
+He directed me to this image of what the real exterior looks like.

 When they were shooting outdoor scenes by the pool, they used a house in Malibu on Winding Way:

 They built a (fake) porch facade on set, surrounded by blue screen.